aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/render-exposure-adjustment-layer-psd/_index.md

 ### How can I get support for Aspose.PSD for Java?

 For support, you can visit the [Aspose support forum](https://forum.aspose.com/c/psd/34) where you can ask questions and get help from the community.

+**Additional Questions**

+**Q: Can I batch‑process multiple PSD files?**
+A: Absolutely.
+Wrap the loading, editing, and saving logic inside a loop that iterates over a list of file paths.

+**Q: Does the library preserve layer hierarchy when I add a new exposure layer?**
+A: Yes.
+The new layer is added on top of existing layers, maintaining the original hierarchy.

+**Q: What image formats can I export to besides PNG?**
+A: Aspose.PSD supports JPEG, BMP, TIFF, and several other formats via the corresponding `*Options` classes.

+---

+**Last Updated:** 2026-04-05
+**Tested With:** Aspose.PSD for Java 24.10
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}